-Admissions requirements for the advanced practice tracks in the MSN degree program
+Admission requirements for the advanced practice tracks of the MSN degree program

 Admission to the School of Nursing is competitive and based on evaluation of all portions of the application.
 To be considered for the Master of Science in Nursing, applicants must submit a completed application and:

 - Have a baccalaureate degree in nursing from a nationally accredited school.

 - Have a minimum cumulative grade point average of 3.0 on a 4.0 scale in undergraduate study.

 - Be licensed as a registered nurse in the US and be eligible for a RN license in Virginia.
 All matriculating students who are not active-duty military nurses must have a Virginia RN license before the first day of classes.

 - Submit a total of three satisfactory recommendations (academic, professional, and clinical), one of which should be from an APRN.